 You can read more about Bahá’í prayers used in Orkney here.

-All are welcome to attend and to participate in Bahá'í devotional meetings.
-The Orkney Bahá'í community holds meetings on Sunday mornings at 11.00am at Inchvannie Bahá'í Centre, 3 Old Scapa Road, Kirkwall.
-Details of particular themes are listed here.
-They last up to an hour, and participants can come and leave at any time during the meeting, or stay afterwards if they wish for some refreshment.
+All are welcome to attend and to participate in Bahá’í devotional meetings.
+The Orkney Bahá’í community holds meetings on Saturday mornings at 11.00am and on Sunday mornings at 11.00am at Inchvannie Bahá’í Centre, 3 Old Scapa Road, Kirkwall.
+They last up to an hour, and participants can come and leave at any time during the meeting, or stay afterwards if they wish for some refreshment and discussion.